Libya vows it, not ICC, will try Saif and Senussi

 ICC spokesman Fadi El Abdallah said a third option could be for the ICC to hold trials in Libya rather than at its Dutch headquarters, though how that would work in detail was unclear

-"It is possible for ICC judges to organise a trial in the country if deemed appropriate," El Abdallah said.
+"It is possible for ICC judges to organize a trial in the country if deemed appropriate," El Abdallah said.

 IRAQI EXPERIMENT